Contact Us | info@foundation.builders

 Start your revenue stream

 Start generating revenue as soon as possible.
-At the early stages of a startup there is never enough money – resist the temptation to wait until things are “perfect.”
+There is never enough money at the early stages of a startup – resist the temptation to wait until things are "perfect."

 Module 6

-If you’ve got a brick-and-mortar business, you’ll need to sort this out early.
-If you plan to run a retail business, pay attention to foot traffic, accessibility, and other factors that will affect the number of people that will walk in your store.
-EXCEPTION: If you don’t have a brick and mortar or retail business, then hold off renting an office as long as possible to avoid saddling your startup with lease payments.
+You'll need to sort this out early if you've got a brick-and-mortar business.
+If you plan to run a retail business, pay attention to foot traffic, accessibility, and other factors affecting the number of people walking in your store.
+EXCEPTION: If you don't have a brick-and-mortar or retail business, hold off renting an office as long as possible to avoid saddling your startup with lease payments.

 Module 7

-It’s all too easy to use your personal bank account to pay for business expenses, but it becomes a gnarl to untangle later.
+Using your bank account to pay for business expenses is easy, but it becomes a gnarl to untangle later.

 Module 8